lgommans/AppLogger/README.md

 Binaries are included in `Debug/Release/applogger.exe`

-Optional command line argument: bg will background the application on startup (or at least it should, I'm pretty sure it's currently broken).
+Optional command line argument: bg will background the application on startup and automatically start logging (run: `applogger.exe bg`).

 Some todo items can be found in `applogger/applogger.cs` (I guess these are to be converted into Github issues).